ucsd-cse12-w17/ucsd-cse12-w17.github.io/pa6-draft/index.md

 take a database of the shape constructed by `generateDatabase` along with a query as an array of n-grams, and produce the corresponding `Graph`.

-A query is an _array_ of n-grams to summarize, so, for example, to query for the n-grams "is a" and "has a", the array argument would be:
+A query is an _array_ of n-grams to plot, so, for example, to query for the n-grams "is a" and "has a", the array argument would be:

 ```